lukerspace/Backtrade/README.md

-### BACKTRADED
+# BACKTRADED
-### USING BACKTRADING TO FIND THE POTENTIAL BULLISH MARKET.
+### Using the Backtraded to find potential oppurtunity.

-＃LOGIC :
+### LOGIC:

-＃ORDER THE DATE THAT MACD > SIGNAL & MACD TURN POSITIVE WITH GOLDEN CROSS AND DEATH CROSS CHART
+1. Order the date that MACD > SIGNAL & MACD turn Positive

-1. TICKERS INCLUDE THE FOLLOWING FUND
+2. Golden cross & Death cross chart

-   ARKK ARKF ARKG ARKQ ARKW ARKX
+### Scope
-   SPY
+1. All the tickers are in the following fund
-   QQQ
+   ARKK ARKF ARKG ARKQ ARKW ARKX SPY QQQ

 2. Technique Scanner follow the library https://mrjbq7.github.io/ta-lib/func_groups/pattern_recognition.html